Sabit-shhh/noire-perfume-ecommerce/README.md

 *   **Design & Code:** All CSS styling and layout architecture are the intellectual property of the developer.
 *   **Images:** Perfume photography is used for **conceptual and educational purposes only**.
 Original rights belong to the respective photographers.
+*   **Text Content:** Written with the assistance of AI for conceptual/placeholder purposes.
+All logic, structure, and styling remain original work.
 *   **Warning:** This project is time-stamped via GitHub.
 Unauthorized copying or "forking" of this code for school submissions is considered a violation of academic integrity and will be reported.

 ---